robertiagar/robertiagar.com/_posts/2015-09-02-pixelating-images-bitmap-performance-and-parallelization.md

 });
 ```

 Doing this increases the speed of the pixelation from 5 seconds to 2 seconds.
-Your CPU might spike up 100% usage on all cores, but that's the TPL doing its job.
+Your CPU might spike up to 100% usage on all cores, but that's the TPL doing its job.
 I did try to transform the outer two `for's` two, but that didn't increase speed in any way.
 It actually introduced a bottleneck, making the whole code run even slower than the no `LockBits` method.

 ##Final thougths
 This was one fairly interesting ride.
-And I'm really satisfied with the results, so much so that I've started creating a Windows 8.1 Universal App and a Windows 10 UWP app the pixelates images.
-Now if the API was there, I would have made then to set your Desktop Background / Phone Background.
+And I'm really satisfied with the results, so much so that I've started creating a Windows 8.1 Universal App and a Windows 10 UWP app that pixelate images.
+Now if the API was there, I would have made them to set your Desktop Background / Phone Background.
 Sadly you can only change the Lockscreen from Universal Apps.

 The code for Windows RT / Windows 10 is slightly different, as you don't have the `Bitmap.LockBits()` method available, but you do have access to the PixelBuffer with is bassically the same thing as the pointer from `LockBits()`.
 This goes a bit out of the scope of this post, but if you want to find out more check out these files: